Grouping in Blazor Pivot Table

 Ungrouping the existing number groups

-To remove an applied number grouping, simply right-click on the grouped header in the Pivot Table and select Ungroup option from the context menu.
-This action will break apart the grouped ranges and display the original, ungrouped values in the table.
+To remove an applied number grouping, right-click on the grouped header in the Pivot Table and select Ungroup from the context menu.
+This action breaks apart the grouped ranges and displays the original, ungrouped values in the table.

 Date Grouping